FullByte/FullByte.github.io/docs/tech/poweruser/tools/wget.md

 # Wget

-Download all files on a website.
+## Download all files from website

 Generally, this can be blocked but works in most cases.
 To avoid a few things:

 - Ignore **robots.txt** blocking the download by using ```-e robots=off```
 - Add **user-agent**; either one that guarantees a math e.g. ```--user-agent="Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.103 Safari/537.36"``` or just the one you are using atm e.g. ```Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:86.0) Gecko/20100101 Firefox/86.0``` (Firefox: about:config --> devtools.responsive.userAgent)